LucianoCirino/SoH_PauseBuffer/README.txt

 This ahk script allows you to "pause buffer" inputs in the Ship of Harkinian (SoH) OoT PC Port.
-It achieves it by changing P1's controller status in SoH to "Keyboard" temporarily during unpause and then swapping it back to the first listed "Controller" once unpaused.
+It achieves it by changing P1's controller status in SoH's Controller Configuration to "Keyboard" during unpause and then swapping it back to the first listed "Controller" once unpaused.

 🎮 Controls:
 	• DPAD_UP: 			Pause/Frame Advance Pause